 What We Do

-The Penn Neurology VR Laboratory facilitates scientific and interdisciplinary VR/AR research in neuroscience and neuroscience-related studies such as psychology, radiology, forensics, anthropology, and several other medical fields where computer-driven 3d visualization, scientific-testing, simulation/modeling, and experimentation are required.
+VRAIL – Virtual Reality & Artificial Intelligence Lab facilitates scientific and interdisciplinary VR/AR/AI research in neuroscience and neuroscience-related studies such as psychology, radiology, forensics, anthropology, and several other medical fields where computer-driven 3d visualization, scientific-testing, simulation/modeling, and experimentation are required.

-Located in the Brain Science Center, the laboratory broadly operates as a virtual and augmented reality experimentation and collaboration space, software development laboratory, subject-testing, and experimentation facility for research incorporating virtual and augmented reality.
-Services include VR/AR software development, hardware/software consultation, grant-methodology consultation, scientific VR/AR environmental design/production, VR simulation modeling, mobile/PC software development (tablet/mobile), environment scanning/modeling (terrestrial/drone), VR/AR experimental design, VR/AR experimentation, and subject testing.
-The lab is equipped with state-of-the-art computer hardware (high-end RTX GPU systems) and a multitude of virtual and augmented reality headsets are available for use.
+Located in the Brain Science Center, the laboratory broadly operates as a virtual, augmented reality, and artificial experimentation and collaboration space, software development laboratory, subject-testing, and experimentation facility for research incorporating virtual and augmented reality.
+The lab is equipped with state-of-the-art computer hardware (high-end RTX/CUDA GPU systems) and a multitude of virtual and augmented reality headsets are available for use.

 MS Hololens preview